ntblab/infant_neuropipe/scripts/MTL_Segmentation/README.md

 - Hippocampal IRR

     - Calculates the Dice values between the 42 corresponding participants that CE and JF segmented, generating a hippocampal IRR metric

+- Hippocampal Intra-Rater Reliability

+    - We used Dice to compare the manual segmentations of scans (from the two tracers) coming from a subset of 10 infants who had two anatomical scans from the same session.

+- Hippocampal ICC

+    - The reliability of our manual segmentation approach was further evaluated by computing intra-class correlation (ICC) for each region.
+ICC was calculated using the (2,1) absolute agreement of single measures method.

 - Repeat Analysis

     - Runs a repeat analysis, comparing segmentations from the same participant aligned both linearly and nonlinearly to standard space